larsrh/associative/README.md

-# associative
-An associative file system (ARCHIVED)
+This is archived code from my Bachelor's Thesis: Devlopment of an associative file system.